dohaicuong/react-library-boilerplate/README.md

 | yarn build    | build packages with rollup    |

 ## Roadmap
-- Adding CI/CD example for testing and publishing packages to npm
 - Adding chromatic for storybook visual testing, approve and document publishing